ibm-cloud-docs/codeengine/troubleshoot-build.md

 <br />
 If the failure happened for a public repository, then update the existing build to use the HTTPS URL of the Git repository, and run the build.

-1. Use the [`ibmcloud ce build update`](/docs/codeengine?topic=codeengine-cli#cli-build-update) command to update the build configuration to use the HTTPS URL of the Git repository; for example:
+1. Use the [`ibmcloud ce build update`](/docs/codeengine?topic=codeengine-cli#cli-build-update) command to update the build configuration to use the HTTPS URL of the Git repository; for example,

     ```
     ibmcloud ce build update --name <BUILD_NAME> --source <GIT_REPO>